PENNSYLVANIA ESTATE RECOVERY PROGRAM

-ASSETS NOT AVAILABLE TO ESTATE RECOVERY: All non-probate assets will be free from the recovery process for the Department of Public Welfare.
+ASSETS NOT AVAILABLE TO ESTATE RECOVERY: All non-probate assets will be free from the recovery process for the Department of Human Services.
 Non-probate assets include, but are not limited to, jointly owned property, life insurance proceeds paid to designated beneficiaries, irrevocable funeral reserves, assets placed in trust prior to the date of death, IRA and 401K funds made payable to specified beneficiaries.
 Even though these assets are not recoverable, it is likely that they either should have been or were spent for the care of the decedent.
 If the assets were not spent on long term care, but should have been, they can still may be recoverable for other reasons.

-If medical assistance was paid by the Commonwealth, the DPW will make a claim to the Executor or Administrator of the estate within 45 days of their receipt of notice or they lose the ability to make any claim.
+If medical assistance was paid by the Commonwealth, the DHS will make a claim to the Executor or Administrator of the estate within 45 days of their receipt of notice or they lose the ability to make any claim.
 The personal representative will have the right to request an itemized statement of claim.
-The itemized billing will typically include all of the services and care paid for by the DPW on the individual’s behalf within the five years prior to the date of death.
+The itemized billing will typically include all of the services and care paid for by the DHS on the individual’s behalf within the five years prior to the date of death.

 PRIORITY OF A CLAIM: Although many people refer to the Commonwealth’s right to receive repayment from the estate as a lien, it is actually a claim and not a lien.
 This terminology is important in that it results in a change of priority in which the Commonwealth can expect to be paid.
 Typically a lien would be paid prior to any and all other claims at the time of sale or transfer of property.
 A Commonwealth recovery claim is unsecured and is relatively low priority, as compared to some of the other expected expenses and debts of the estate of a decedent.
 Things such as estate administration expenses, attorney’s fees, accountant’s fees, a $3,500.00 family exemption, Executor’s fees and in most cases, general expenses and gravestone expenses will be paid prior to repaying the Commonwealth’s claim.

-CASES WHERE POSTPONEMENT OF ESTATE RECOVERY MAY OCCUR: In certain situations the DPW will allow for the estate recovery to be postponed.
+CASES WHERE POSTPONEMENT OF ESTATE RECOVERY MAY OCCUR: In certain situations the DHS will allow for the estate recovery to be postponed.
 During each of these situations, the amount of the claim will not continue to grow with interest accruing.
 The Commonwealth will delay its claim until the death of a surviving spouse, the death of a disabled child who is residing in the property, the date at which any surviving child reaches the age of twenty-one years or where a sibling has an ownership interest in the property and had been living in the property for one year prior to the decedent’s death either dies or sells the property or vacates the property.
 Under all of these circumstances, the personal representative of the estate is responsible for taking any steps necessary to protect the interest of the Commonwealth.
 If proper steps are not taken, the personal representative could be held personally liable.

-CASES WHERE HARDSHIP WAIVER MAY BE APPLIED FOR: A personal representative of an estate or individuals who may be affected by the estate recovery may file a petition in writing to the Estate Recovery Section of the DPW.
+CASES WHERE HARDSHIP WAIVER MAY BE APPLIED FOR: A personal representative of an estate or individuals who may be affected by the estate recovery may file a petition in writing to the Estate Recovery Section of the DHS.
 This petition would be reviewed and heard by a specific committee to review all of the issues on a case by case basis.

 COMMON RECOVERY CLAIMS: The most common estate recovery claim would be against the personal residence of the decedent.
 It is possible that even though the decedent had qualified for Medicaid, he or she or their Agent under a Durable Power of Attorney document may not have sold the personal residence prior to the date of death.
 The personal residence is not required to be sold if there is a possibility that the individual could return to the home during his or her lifetime.
 Families often hold onto the property thinking that either mom or dad will re-enter the family home or out of fear that they would have to spend the proceeds of the sale immediately upon the sale.